 This package costs almost double the price of most of the curry pastes.
 Taste was guaranteed here.

 It was worth a try, esp to save you from measuring the right amount of required seasoning.
 You should be able to get the dish served within 40min.

 Calories-count for it, about 550kcal per regular bowl.

 Tips: Visit Prima Taste Online store here, if interested.
 Just for your reference.

 *Cooking directions are clearly stated on the packaging, too.

 *Raw cockle will be rare-cooked by pouring over hot curry gravy, to retain its juiciness.
-However, go ahead to blanch beforehand, as desired.
-Just expect shrinkage and dry texture.
+However, go ahead to blanch it, as desired.
+Just expect some shrinkage and drier meat.

 8 thoughts on “Singapore Laksa (with All-in-One Laksa Paste Pack)”

 This dish sounds like the whole package: pretty, tasty and filling.
 Lovely!